-On behalf of Evercore Partners Inc. we hereby transmit via EDGAR for filing with the Securities and Exchange Commission Pre-Effective Amendment No. 4 to the above-referenced Registration Statement relating to the offering of shares of its Class A common stock, par value \$0.01 per share, marked to show changes from the Registration Statement as filed on August 4, 2006.
-The Registration Statement has been revised in response to the Staff's comments.
+On behalf of Evercore Partners Inc. we hereby transmit via EDGAR for filing with the Securities and Exchange Commission Pre-Effective Amendment No. 2 to the above-referenced Registration Statement relating to the offering of shares of its Class A common stock, par value \$0.01 per share, marked to show changes from the Registration Statement as filed on June 26, 2006.
+The Registration Statement has been revised in response to the Staff's comments and to reflect certain other changes, such as providing the estimated price range for the shares of Class A common stock to be sold in the offering, share ownership percentages and all corresponding information.
+In addition, we have responded to the comments set forth in the Staff's letter dated July 14, 2006 under separate cover.